Prompt Rules

 |---|---|---|---|

-| Malicious Prompt | n/a | Block | Protect the system from adversarial influence in incoming prompts. |
+| Malicious Prompt | n/a | Block | Protect the AI system from adversarial influence in incoming prompts. |

 | Malicious Entity | IP Address | Block | Protect users from receiving harmful or inappropriate content through malicious references. |

-| Confidential and PII Entity | US Social Security Number | Replacement (Transform) | Protect users from inadvertently sharing PII through unapproved channels.
-Sensitive data in prompts can be identified and redacted before being sent to the AI provider, saved in logs, or otherwise exposed.
-This prevents privacy policy violations. |
+| Confidential and PII Entity | US Social Security Number | Replacement (Transform) | Prevent users from inadvertently sharing PII through unapproved channels.
+Sensitive data in prompts is identified and redacted before reaching the AI provider, appearing in logs, or being otherwise exposed. |

 After you save your configuration, you can test it in the Sandbox chat by submitting user messages that trigger your enabled detectors.